LinaQiu/UBCBench/README.md

 # UBCBench
-UBCBench contains all benchmarks we designed for confirming our hypothesized findings while analyzing the three well-known static taint analysis tools, FlowDroid+IccTA, Amandroid, and DroidSafe.
+UBCBench contains all benchmarks we designed for confirming our hypothesized findings while analyzing the three well-known static taint analysis tools, FlowDroid, Amandroid, and DroidSafe.

+*The master branch contains benchmarks for our extended paper **Analyzing Android Taint Analysis Tools: FlowDroid, Amandroid, and DroidSafe** submitted to Empirical Software Engineering.*
+*If you are looking for benchmarks used in our conference paper published at ISSTA'18 (**Analyzing the analyzers: FlowDroid/IccTA, AmanDroid, and DroidSafe**), please switch to the ISSTA branch.*

 # UBCBench Results - DroidIccSourceSinks.xlsx
 We ran all benchmarks with the three aforementioned tools, using the same tool configurations and [sources and sinks list](https://resess.github.io/PaperAppendices/StaticTaint/benchmark/#sources-and-sinks) we described in our Empirical Software Engineering paper.
 We analyzed all tool analysis results and provided our analysis results, along with the ground truth in the excel file called "UBCBench Results.xlsx".